 From six different studies we can conclude that approximately only 5% of employees use BI tools to perform Analytics effectively.

-I think this is in part related to the fact that except for folks with backgrounds in science, engineering, economics or finance; many people across the company
+I think this is in part related to the fact that except for folks with backgrounds in science, engineering, economics or finance; many people across the company do not feel too comfortable around numbers, math or logic functions.
+I've observed this during years of training corporate employees on the strategic use of Business Intelligence and Analytics.

-do not feel too comfortable around numbers, math or logic functions.
+I think this is in part related to the fact that except for folks with backgrounds in science, engineering, economics or finance; many people across the company do not feel too comfortable around numbers, math or logic functions.
 I've observed this during years of training corporate employees on the strategic use of Business Intelligence and Analytics.

-about 20% of them actually use BI, and about half of them (5%) are in the analytical / power user categories.
+This is how the numbers work: close to 50% of employees have access to BI tools, about 20% of them actually use BI, and about half of them (5%) are in the analytical / power user categories.

-only those 20% actual BI users in an organization, it would probably approach a normal distribution (bell shape curve) consisting of the following categories, where close to two thirds of the users would fall in buckets 3 and 4.
+If you were to plot a histogram showing only those 20% actual BI users in an organization, it would probably approach a normal distribution (bell shape curve) consisting of the following categories, where close to two thirds of the users would fall in buckets 3 and 4.

 1) Non Users: Run canned reports once a quarter or less frequently.
 These are people who are either math averse; do not like computers, or are executives that have their assistants run and print static reports for them.